qua3k/qua3k.github.io/content/guides/whonix.md

 ## Generation 2 installation

-Do not attempt any of the steps below unless you are familiar with the implications of executing them wrong.
+Do not attempt to execute any of the steps below unless you are familiar with the implications of performing them incorrectly.

 ### Converting to vhdx